vpa1977/java-rockcraft-plugins/examples/gradle/app-options/README.md

 # Introduction

-This example demonstrates use of plugin options to customize the image.
+This example demonstrates the use of plugin options to customize the image.

 # Building

 Install the plugin if needed: